Billings Outlaws Playbook: A New Leader

 Billings Outlaws News Release

-Last week, the Outlaws made a flurry of moves on both sides of the ball.
-Darius Prince and Dwayne Hollis have already made huge impacts on building this team up in the direction Walker wants the team to go.
-The additions came just 2 days before their game, with a full week and the addition of Malik, this may look like a whole new team.
+Not only Henry but many of the new additions have only been together for a week.
+Teams can struggle when they have limited prep time together.
+This will be the first week in over a month without major roster changes.
+As Billings looks to build on their season and jump back into the playoff hunt, they will need as many reps as they can get to make this engine move forward.

-"The guys are pros, and they clearly played well.
-But we really needed some stability there at the quarterback spot.
-Last week, we had two pick-sixes, and that is not going to win you games in this league.
-We can't have self-inflicted wounds, so we can't be doing that.
-We needed someone who could lead this room."
+"I think all the vets come in and have been leaders.
+Hollis, on the defensive side, is putting guys under his wing and teaching them.
+These guys have won championships, and it's in their DNA.
+Showing these guys to prepare, take care of their bodies, and watch film, they truly understand what is at stake.
+Because it is hard to win a championship in the league, let alone just every week, and they get that."

-The Outlaws are set to host the Washington Wolfpack Saturday at 8:00 PM EST, fans can catch the game on EVERGREENNOW.
+The Outlaws are set to host the Southwest Kansas Storm on Saturday at 8:00 PM EST. Fans can catch the game on VICE.

 - Billings Outlaws Playbook: A New Leader - Billings Outlaws